z-t-taylor/MuSee/README.md

   - Detailed artwork information with descriptions and historical context
 - **Exhibition Curation**
   - Create and manage custom exhibitions
-  - Save and organize artwork selections
+  - Save and organise artwork selections
+  - Filter through and search for artworks or themes
 - **Responsive and Accessible Design**
-  - Optimized for desktop and mobile viewing
+  - Optimised for desktop and mobile viewing
 - **Museum Integration**
   - Direct access to museum collection information
   - Public API integration with: